gsxryan/Powershell-Scripts/README.md

 # Powershell

 **IDPrimaryUserFromList.ps1**
-This will identify the primary user on a list of machines you input.
+This will identify the primary user remotely on a list of machines you input.
 This can be useful if you've been unable to identify a primary machine user by other means, or the primary user is suspected to be incorrect.
 Also can be useful when attempting to track down machines for property management.
 ```(Get-WmiObject -Class win32_process -ComputerName $Hostname -ErrorAction SilentlyContinue | Where-Object name -Match explorer -ErrorAction SilentlyContinue).getowner().user```

 **Intake Data from csv that contains a header**